-From time to time, we may publish interim topline or preliminary data from our anticipated clinical trials.
-Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
+From time to time, we may publish interim and preliminary or topline data from our anticipated clinical trials.
+Data from prespecified interim analyses from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Preliminary or topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary or topline data we previously published.
-As a result, interim and preliminary data should be viewed with caution until the final data are available.
-Adverse differences between interim or preliminary or topline data and final data could significantly harm our reputation and business prospects.
+As a result, interim and preliminary or topline data should be viewed with caution until the final data are available.
+Adverse differences between interim, preliminary or topline data and final data could significantly harm our reputation and business prospects.